-8 U.S.C. § 1373 is a federal statute that prohibits state and local governments from enacting laws or policies that limit communication about "information regarding the immigration or citizenship status" of individuals with the Department of Homeland Security (DHS).
-16 The statute also prohibits restrictions on maintaining such information.
+8 U.S.C. § 1373 is a federal civil statute that prohibits state and local governments from enacting laws or policies that limit communication about "information regarding the immigration or citizenship status" of individuals with the Department of Homeland Security (DHS).
+The statute also prohibits restrictions on maintaining such information.
 But a number of courts have found that Section 1373 unlawfully interferes with state and local authority.
-17

-In 2017 and 2018, the Department of Justice (DOJ) sent letters to a number of cities and counties with sanctuary laws, threatening to withhold criminal justice grants unless the jurisdictions confirmed compliance with Section 1373, which DOJ interpreted to require communication about an individual's citizenship or immigration status, allow access to jails, and honor immigration detainers.
-18 Numerous cities and counties sued, with all but one court disagreeing with DOJ's interpretation.
-19
+In 2017 and 2018, the DOJ sent letters to a number of cities and counties with sanctuary laws, threatening to withhold criminal justice grants unless the jurisdictions confirmed compliance with Section 1373.
+Numerous cities and counties sued, with all but one court finding that the grants did not authorize imposing such conditions.

-In light of these decisions, Section 1373 does not
+Even if lawful, Section 1373 does not

-- prohibit laws or policies that limit communication regarding criminal case information, custody status, or release dates of individuals in custody; - mandate that jurisdictions comply with immigration detainers; - prohibit policies or laws that restrict compliance with detainers; or - require state or local law enforcement to collect information on immigration or citizenship status- - nor does it prevent jurisdictions from limiting the collection of such information.20
+- prohibit laws or policies that limit communication regarding criminal case information, custody status, or release dates of individuals in custody; - mandate that jurisdictions comply with immigration detainers; - prohibit policies or laws that restrict compliance with detainers; or - require state or local law enforcement to collect information on immigration or citizenship status- - nor does it prevent jurisdictions from limiting the collection of such information.